End of Modern Civilization And Alternative Future

 Civilization collapse occurs in one of two ways:

 1. Its adaptive capacity is reduced by social complexity, leading to a destabilization of social institutions and eventual massive shifts in population and social dynamics.
 In nearly all cases civilizations revert to less complex, less centralized and a more simple technological or socio-political forms.
-Examples of such societal collapse are: the Hittite Empire, the Mycenaean civilization, the
+Examples of such societal collapse are: the Hittite Empire, the Mycenaean civilization, the Western Roman Empire, the Mauryan and Gupta states of India, the Mayas, the Angkor in Cambodia, and the Han and Tang dynasties in China.

 Collapse By The First Method